cuteip/netbox2dns/README.md

 original: https://github.com/scottlaird/netbox2dns

-netbox2dns is a tool for publishing DNS records from [Netbox](http://netbox.dev) data.
+netbox2dns is a tool for publishing DNS records from [NetBox](http://netbox.dev) data.

-Netbox provides a reasonable interface for managing and documenting IP addresses and network devices, but out of the box there's no good way to publish Netbox's data into DNS.
-This tool is designed to publish A, AAAA, and PTR records from Netbox into zonefile.
+NetBox provides a reasonable interface for managing and documenting IP addresses and network devices, but out of the box there's no good way to publish NetBox's data into DNS.
+This tool is designed to publish A, AAAA, and PTR records from NetBox into zonefile.
 It should be possible to add other DNS providers without too much work, as long as they're able to handle incremental record additions and removals.